jpentland94/video-overlay-react/README.md

 - Do the images need compressed?
 No they are small enough
 - How will I test my code?
 I will use Jest
 - Should I implememnt a CMS so the images can be changed?
 I do not have time or the project requirements do not specifify this
 - Does the project need TypeScript?
-I will implementn TypeScript to validate data being passed into components
+I will implement TypeScript to validate data being passed into components

 ## Issues